-IS 185 Windows Server and Networking (4)
+IS 185 Windows Server & Networking (4)

-Prerequisites: IS 181 with a C or higher

-Prepares students to support Microsoft Windows servers.
+Prerequisites: IS 181 with a C or higher; or Program Director Approval Prepares students to support Microsoft Windows servers.
 Covers planning, implementation, and support of OS and networking features such as DHCP, DNS and WINS.
 Also includes installing and configuring file, print, Web, and terminal services.
 Prepares students to take the Microsoft Exam: MCTS: Windows Server 2008 Network Infrastructure Configuration.